mohirt-zz/vagrant-docker-drupal/README.md

 The Drupal default 'poor man' style cron is disabled, since we have a specific container to do the background cronjob.

 ## Coming Features
-- Security strengthen for the containers
+- Security hardening for the containers
+- Centralized logging
+- A proper sendmail solutions for containers
-- Some wrapper bash scripts to run drush inside containers
+- Some shortcuts to interact with container, e.g. using drush commands
 - A nice backup strategies
-- A proper sendmail solutions for containers
-- Centralized logging
 - Memcache container
 - Varnish container
 - Solr container